SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 NOTE: Code block is optional in the context of a protocol.
     Everywhere else, it's required.
     We could refactor to have a separation between function definition/declaration.
-    There is also the low-level "asm name" FFI which is a definition and declaration corner case.
+    There's also the low-level "asm name" FFI which is a definition and declaration corner case.
     Let's just deal with this difference in prose.